Neptune-Crypto/neptune-proton/README.md

 ## Status

+As of 2025-11-28:

+* windows, mac, and linux desktop binaries are available in `Releases` (v0.1.2)
+* web (wasm) build works, must build from source.

 As of 2025-11-18:

 * fetching price data from goingecko and coinpaprika.
 * displaying and entering amounts in many national currencies.
 * generation and scanning of animated QR codes.
 * export and import of animated QR code files.
-* builds for web and desktop (linux, windows, mac coming soon)
+* builds for web and desktop (linux)  windows, mac coming soon.
 * mempool screen works
 * history screen works
 * a new peers screen works